aerdnatravelblog/travelblog/content/blog/2016/machupicchu.md

 ### The Day D
 We came absolutely exhausted to Aguas Calientes, slept just few hours and in 4:30 we woke up and left for the monument.
 There is a long queue of people waiting for the buses.
 If you want to be there on time for the sun rise, you have to wake up very early and wait in the queue.
 The buses are modern and fast, the ride takes about 25 minutes.
 Again, you don't get any informations about Machu Picchu inside if you don't pay for a guide.
 You can find some in front of the entrance.
 But we did our homework and had informations downloaded in our mobile phone so we didn't need any guide.
 The ascend to the Montana was exhausting but rewarding.
 We really recommend to do it at 7:00 not at 9:00.
-First you will not be sweating like crazy because at 7:00 am is pretty chilli, at 9:00 is crazy hot.
+First you will not be sweating like crazy because at 7:00 am is pretty cold, at 9:00 is crazy hot.
 Second reason is that Machu Picchu will be covered in mist in front of you all the way up.
 Then you will just wait for the moment when the mist will go away and Machu Picchu will appeare, it is a magic moment.
 If you would go at 9:00 you would see it all the way up, what is the point then, going up there?

 <img src="/img/machupicchu/machupicchu11.jpg"/>